Resources

 Here are some external links to websites, specific web pages, and a few PDF documents.
 These links will help you learn more about the night sky, how to keep our skies dark, and provide good information about proper and safe lighting that doesn’t destroy the wonders of the night sky.

-Dark Sky International
+Dark Sky Approved Lighting

 IDA is the largest world-wide organization to promote dark skies.
 Below are a series of links to specific pages on their large website that may be useful.